 - cover tightly and refrigerate for 48-72 hours

 - cover a baking sheet with foil and place a baking rack over it

-- form the meat into two long sausages, mine were about 12 inches each
+- form the meat into two long sausages, about 12 inches each

 - roll them firmly on a clean surface until they are well compacted

 - gently transfer to the prepared baking sheet

 - bake for 8 hours